pioneercoders/tutorials/es6/08-types-of-functions/README.md

 We can avoid the code redundancy, we need not to write same set of line multiple times.

 <h4>Function Declarations/Named function</h4>
-Defining A function with function keyword, followed by an obligatory function name, a list of parameters in a pair of parenthesis and block of code is called function declaration.
+Defining a function with function keyword, followed by an obligatory function name, a list of parameters in a pair of parenthesis and block of code is called function declaration.

 ```javascript
 function add(x,y) {